2016 Ford F-150 Is A Smooth Operator

 In putting over 500 miles on the Lariat, a lot of it during highway driving, I found it as smooth as a sedan.
-And, I might add, I did not even have to put any fuel in it since the miles per gallon was good enough that I had about a quarter tank remaining at the end of my week.
+And, I might add, I didn’t even have to put any fuel in it since the miles per gallon was good enough that I had about a quarter tank remaining at the end of my week.

 It’s almost impossible to remember to write about all the great features and options this truck came equipped with.
 Of course, the first one that comes to mind is BLIS – the blind spot warning system.
 Any time I am doing a lot of highway driving when one has to change lanes relatively frequently for those who do-dah along half asleep on the highway, BLIS is a must.
 I hate to think how many times I risk pulling out into a lane where another vehicle is exactly in that blind spot.